 Testing methodologies in software engineering are testing strategies, approaches or methods used to test a specific product to ensure its usability.
-It makes sure that product works in accordance with given specifications and has no side effects when used outside the design parameters.
+It makes sure that product works as per the given specifications and has no side effects when used outside the design parameters.
 Software testing methodologies encompass everything from unit testing to integration testing and specialized form of testing like security or performance testing.

-- It a complete testing solution that includes requirements management, test case designs, release management, defect tracking etc from day one.
+It is complete testing solution that includes requirements management, test case designs, release management, defect tracking etc from day one.

-- It is able to leverage your current technology investments with many automated testing solutions and third-party defects management systems.
+It can leverage your current technology investments with many automated testing solutions and third-party defects management systems.

 The objective of testing methodologies in the development process is to make sure that software can successfully operate in multiple environments across different platforms.
-It is further broken down into functional and non-functional testing.
+QA testing methodology can further be divided into a functional testing methodology or a non-functional testing methodology.

-Functional testing involves application testing against business requirements that includes multiple test types designed to guarantee each part of the software behave in the same way as expected by the users.
+Functional testing involves application testing against business requirements that includes multiple test types designed to guarantee that each part of the software behaves in the same way as expected by the users.
 The software application can also be tested by utilizing use-cases by business analysts or the design team.
-Here are the testing methods that come under functional testing.
+Here are the software testing methodologies that come under functional testing.

 Non-functional testing methods incorporate different test types focused on the operational aspects of a piece of software.
 These are:

 The key to releasing high-quality software can be easily adopted by end-users by building a robust testing framework that implements both functional and nonfunctional software testing methodologies.